Tiling dense hypergraphs: Applications

 \begin{theorem}[Komlós] Let $F$ be a graph with $\chi(F) \geq 2$, $\mu > 0$ and $n$ be sufficiently large.
 Then every $n$-vertex graph $G$ with $\delta_1(G) \geq \big(1-1/\chi_{\crit}(F)+\mu\big)n$ contains an $F$-tiling on at least $(1-\mu)n$ vertices. \end{theorem}

-Let $\cD(F) \subset~\NATS$ be the union of the integers $\big||\phi^{-1}(1)|-|\phi^{-1}(2)|\big|$ over all proper $\chi(F)$-colourings $\phi$ of $F$.
-We denote by $\gcd(F)$ the greatest common divisor of the integers in $\cD(F)\sm \{0\}$ with the convention that $\gcd(F)=\infty$ if $\cD(F)=\{0\}$.
+To extend this result to perfect tilings, we need to address the underlying divisibility issues.
+Let $\cD(F) \subset~\NATS$ be the union of the integers $\big||\phi^{-1}(1)|-|\phi^{-1}(2)|\big|$ over all proper $\chi(F)$-colourings~$\phi$ of $F$.
+We denote by \gls{gcd} the greatest common divisor of the integers in $\cD(F)\sm \{0\}$ with the convention that $\gcd(F)=\infty$ if $\cD(F)=\{0\}$.
 Since this concept is somewhat cryptic, let us also highlight the following consequence, which follows from elementary number theory.
-It was proved by Kühn and Osthus~\cite[Lemma 15]{KO09} for graphs and by Mycroft~\cite[Proposition 3.6]{Myc16} for hypergraphs.
+It was proved by Kühn and Osthus~\cite[Lemma 15]{KO09} for graphs and by Mycroft~\cite[Proposition 3.6]{Myc16} for hypergraphs with large \emph{codegrees} (when $d=k-1$).